ualberta-smr/SOCommentEditsMapping/README.md

 `--user` or `-u` has two values: `True` or `False`
 * `True` allows comments and edits to be matched by the same author. i.e., if a user makes a comment and then makes the edit themselves.
 * `False` is the **default** value for this option.
 We found that generally comments and edits with the same author that are matched do not tend to be useful.
 Therefore to reduce the amount of noise we set this option default False.

-## Regular expression patterns

-The list of regular expression patterns are listed [here](https://github.com/ualberta-smr/SOCommentEditsMapping/wiki/Regex-Patterns) as well as in the source code [here](https://github.com/ualberta-smr/SOCommentEditsMapping/blob/master/src/regex_patterns.py).

-## SQL scripts and Importing

-Information regarding the SQL scripts and importing can be found [here](https://github.com/ualberta-smr/SOCommentEditsMapping/wiki/SQL-Scripts-and-Importing).

-## Data directory

-Information regarding the data directory of the repo can be found [here](https://github.com/ualberta-smr/SOCommentEditsMapping/wiki/Data-directory).

-## Results

-Information regarding the results of the project can be found [here](https://github.com/ualberta-smr/SOCommentEditsMapping/wiki/Results).

 # Contributors